-- production and trade in medicinal substances and finished drug forms; - research and development as well as engineering and implementation activities in the field of medicinal products.
+- production and trade in medicinal substances and finished drug forms; - research and development as well as engineering and implementation activities in the field of medicinal products; - production and trade of veterinary-medical products and performance of laboratory services related to the examination of blood samples of animals.

-The Company holds manufacturing / import authorisation for medicinal products which was last updated with N_2 BG / MIA - 0384 dated 28 June 2023, issued by the Bulgarian Drug Agency (BDA).
+The Company holds manufacturing / import authorisation for medicinal products which was last updated with No BG / MIA - 0384 dated 28 June 2023, issued by the Bulgarian Drug Agency (BDA).